Finding a Top Financial Advisor Firm in Rochester, New York

 Sage, Rutty & Co., Inc. Background

-Sage, Rutty & Co., Inc. was founded in 1937, making it the oldest firm on this list.
+Sage, Rutty & Co., Inc. was founded in 1937, making it one of the oldest firms on this list.
 However, the firm can trace its history back to 1915 when its predecessor firm, Sage Wolcott & Steele, first opened.
 It is currently independently owned by president and chairman Wayne Holly.
 If you use the 1915 date, it would be the longest-standing firm on our list.

 The firm offers quite a few advisory services, including:

 - Retirement income planning

 - Trust creation and management